HannachiHassen/SeleniumTestsInGithubActions/README.md

 A runner is a server that runs your workflows when they're triggered.
 Each runner can run a single job at a time.
 GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows; each workflow run executes in a fresh, newly-provisioned virtual machine.
 GitHub also offers larger runners, which are available in larger configurations.

  If you need a different operating system or require a specific hardware configuration, you can host your own runners.

+ # Part 9- Android Test In GitHub Runner

+ we can run the andriod tests in the Github Runner itself and it can save lot of money
+    1. Setup project
+    2. Setup java
+    3. Setup Node
+    4. Download appium
+    5. Run appium
+    6. Start emulator
+    7. Run the test